 Public service law is central to our culture and academic offerings.

-Public service, both during and after law school, can involve any of a broad range of substantive legal areas, including civil rights law, veterans' affairs, criminal law, education law, environmental law, juvenile and family law, health law and policy, and immigration law, among others.
+Public service, both during and after law school, can involve any of a broad range of substantive legal areas, including civil rights law, veterans' affairs, criminal law, consumer law, education law, environmental law, juvenile and family law, health law and policy, and immigration law, among others.

 Education Law provides students opportunities to work with school systems or independent organizations on shaping and administering policies for K-12 or higher education.
 Many local school districts and education law firms offer opportunities for student involvement as externs.
 In addition to a basic class on Education Law, Colorado Law’s course on Education and the Constitution places students in high school classrooms for the year, teaching weekly while learning about both constitutional law and education policy.

 Environmental, Energy and Natural Resources Law is a core strength of our school to rank?.
 We have a broad range of course offerings (including a strong clinical program), extracurricular opportunities, externship and employment potential.
 Course offerings in this area include: